briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

-"Vehicle" means every device, including a motorized bicycle and an electric bicycle, in, upon or by which any person or property may be transported or drawn upon a street or highway, except that “vehicle” does not include any motorized wheelchair, any electric personal assistive mobility device, any low- speed micromobility device, or any device, other than a bicycle, that is moved by human power.
+"Vehicle" means every device, including a motorized bicycle and an electric bicycle, in, upon or by which any person or property may be transported or drawn upon a street or highway, except that "vehicle" does not include any motorized wheelchair, any electric personal assistive mobility device, any low- speed micromobility device, or any device, other than a bicycle, that is moved by human power.